We're giving you the chance to win back the value of your meal - every time you dine this month!

 Duck and Waffle

 What: Duck and Waffle doesn’t need much introduction, and the Edinburgh outpost of this well-known high-rise London spot boasts equally excellent views (though only from a small section of the terrace, so perhaps specify where you want to sit when you book).
 The food is pretty good too - this is definitely the place we’d head if you’re looking for breakfast with a view in Edinburgh.
-You can’t say no to a deep-fried Mars Bar waffle can you?
+Their Sunday roasts are also pretty hard to beat - make sure to order a side of mac and cheese!

 Where: 400-402 St James Square, EH1 3AE